What is the Online Teaching Institute?

 Faculty members' suggestions and contributions to the design of the Institute are strongly encouraged and can be communicated directly to LITS or included in the registration form for the Institute.
 In addition, the College via Institutional Research is working toward gathering feedback from faculty and students about the experiences of teaching and learning remotely this spring, and that data will also help us to hone the institute and to focus in areas that would be most valuable to participating faculty.

-Who will be the Institute's facilitators?
+Who are the Institute's facilitators?